kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 3. **Restart your MCP client** (Cursor or Claude Desktop)

 That's it!
 No need to clone the repository or manage local builds.

 ---

-### Method 2: Download Pre-built .mcpb Package (Claude Desktop Only) 🎁

-**Works for:** Claude Desktop only

-Perfect if you want a one-click installation without npm:

-1. **Download the latest `.mcpb` file** from the [Releases page](https://github.com/kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/releases)

-2. **Install with one click:**
-   - Double-click the `.mcpb` file, or
-   - Drag it onto the Claude Desktop app

-3. **Done!** Claude Desktop automatically configures everything for you.

----